Downtown Spokane: Transportation

 Mass transportation throughout the Spokane area is provided by the Spokane Transit Authority (STA), which operates a fleet of 156 buses.
 Its service area covers roughly 248 sqmi and reaches 85 percent of the county's population.
 A large percentage of STA bus routes originate from the central hub, the STA Plaza in downtown Spokane.
+The region's first bus rapid transit line, City Line, also runs through downtown.
 Spokane has rail and bus service provided by Amtrak and Greyhound via the Spokane Intermodal Center.
 The city is a stop for Amtrak's Empire Builder on its way to and from Chicago's Union Station en route to Seattle and Portland.
 The Riverside neighborhood of downtown Spokane has a Walk Score of 90 out of 100, rating as a "Walkers Paradise" meaning daily errands do not require a car and a Transit Score of 68 which indicates it also has "Good Transit" where there are many public transportation options.

 Downtown Spokane's city streets use a grid plan that is oriented to the four cardinal directions where the east–west roads generally are designated as avenues and the north–south roads are referred to as streets; the roads in downtown were made to be 100 ft rather than the 60 ft typical in the rest of the Spokane to make it possible for a horse and buggy to turn around in the street.
 Division Street divides the city into East and West, while Sprague Avenue splits the city into North and South, these two streets intersect in downtown.
 Interstate 90 (I-90) runs east–west from Seattle, through downtown Spokane, and eastward through Spokane Valley, Liberty Lake, and onward to Coeur d'Alene and then Missoula.